 Coronary heart disease (CHD) occurs when your coronary arteries (the arteries that supply blood and oxygen to your heart muscle) become clogged with fatty material called plaque or atheroma.
 Plaque slowly builds up on the inner walls of the arteries, causing them to become narrow.
 This process is called atherosclerosis.
 It can start when you are young, and be well advanced by the time you reach middle age.

-Heart disease is the leading single cause of death in Australia.
-More than 21,500 Australian lives were lost to this disease in 2011.
+Heart disease remains the leading single cause of death in Australia, with more than 20,000 deaths attributed to heart disease in Australia in 2014.

 Understanding your heart and stroke risk score

 In the past, your doctor may have measured and treated each of your risk factors one at a time.
 It is now recommended that your overall risk be assessed to determine your personal heart and stroke-risk score.
 Your risk score puts many of the risk factors together.
 This is a bit like putting all the pieces of a puzzle together so you can see the whole picture.

 By looking at the whole picture, your doctor can discuss ways you can reduce your risk of stroke or heart attack.

 However, if you are already known to be at high risk (for example, if you have had a previous heart attack or stroke, you have severe kidney disease, very high blood pressure or you have diabetes and you are over 60 years old), a risk score will not need to be calculated.
 Risk reduction strategies include medications, surgery and lifestyle changes.

 Heart disease risk factors you can change